 A journey of a few weeks will detain me in that country and would consequently have hindered me from taking up the matter.

-<h3>Remarks</h3>
+<h3>REMARKS</h3>

-The life that we lead down here is a very mingled one; and we must keep very near to God in order to preserve the soul in equilibrium, and to rejoice in the very things which would naturally pain the heart, as seeing them in connection with our Father&#8217;s will.
+The life that we lead down here is a very mingled one; and we must keep very near to God in order to preserve the soul in equilibrium, and to rejoice in the very things which would naturally pain the heart, as seeing them in connection with our Father's will.
 Returning from a journey, in which I had been able to enjoy the happiness of the brethren assembled in peace, finding God near to them and in their midst, where I tasted the joy that one experiences in seeing many souls awakened and numerous conversions, sharing the joy of those who labour in it more faithfully than oneself, and seeing them

-| Geneva, 1843.
+¦Geneva, 1843.

 {279}